Alexa, what are some good date night ideas for me and my Valentine?

 These helpful little tools are being developed and advanced by some of the world’s top technology manufacturers and as writers on the Internet, we have to adapt to the new way of search if we’re going to show up.

-Here’s proof that voice search is important in today’s content marketing environment.
+Here’s proof that writing for voice search is important in today’s content marketing environment.

 65% of smartphone users put their voice assistant to work on a regular basis, according to Mary Meeker’s annual trends report.
 Still, many users aren’t happy with the results they’re getting.
 Take Google Assistant, for example, only around half of survey respondents said they were very satisfied with the results they received from this virtual assistant.
 There’s room for improvement here and as businesses on the web, it’s up to us to give it to them.